-I contracted to LNER as Lead Designer, and led a team of 3 (1 researcher, 2 designers) to design multiple iterations of the seat sensor display system.
+I worked with London-North East Rail (LNER) as Lead Designer, and led a team of 3 (1 researcher, 2 designers) to design multiple iterations of a new seat sensor display system.
 I also ran a week long sprint with my team and the client.
-This process took roughly 3 weeks.
+This entire process was lean and took roughly 3 weeks.

 Client